 - salt/pepper – to season

-- Rub inside and out with the lemon juice, reserve in fridge uncovered until ready to bake.
+- Rub inside and out with the lemon juice, and reserve in the fridge uncovered until ready to bake.

 - Put a little olive oil in a saute pan large enough to saute the meat and the onion together at the same time.

-- Cook the meat and onion over medium hear until all juice and moisture from the meat has been released and then absorbed.
+- Cook the meat and onion over medium heat until all juice and moisture from the meat have been released and then absorbed.